Accounting network: Vicarious liability

-Accounting networks are now facing a new challenge that go to the heart of the image that the firms wish to project to clients.
-The perception has been that the Big Four, Grant Thornton and BDO are single entities that perform services around the world for clients of this single entity.
-As a result of court cases this has introduced significant vicarious liability issues requiring the networks to distance themselves from the perception of being a single entity.
-The Parmalat case is the best illustration of the issues.
+Accounting networks are adapting their operating models to address vicarious liability risks and clarify their legal structures.
+Historically, many global accounting networks marketed themselves as unified entities; however, recent legal rulings have prompted these firms to distinguish between the global brand and the independent, locally incorporated member firms that actually deliver service.

-While the firms have lost a number of cases, the facts and circumstance, or procedural elements have reduced their actual liability.
+Although accounting networks have been unsuccessful in several legal disputes, specific factual circumstances or procedural elements have mitigated their ultimate financial or legal liability.

 Networks versus associations

 The vicarious liability issues carry over into operations.
 Regulations in the EU have been imposed that require the “networks” to define whether they are "associations" of independent firm or are more integrated networks operationally and financially.
 Additional standards have been passed by the International Federation of Accountants, an independent organization representing the accounting industry, on distinguishing networks from associations.
 The objectives of each are to provide the clients a level of understanding about the degree of integration with each other.
 Examples of international associations of accounting firms include Alliott Group, GGI Global Alliance and Leading Edge Alliance.

 Here is the list of top 10 global accounting associations in 2021: